Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 57 - Contrastive Language-Image Pre-training ( CLIP ).
 It trains itself by searching the images online and learning its caption and repeating it again and again for the same image.
 Weak point :
   It can and will be affected by the quality of the caption provided on internet.

+*Day 58 - Diffusion.
+It slowly destroy a clear image by adding pure static.
+Then , it trains model to subtract noise to get the clear picture back.
+Weak point :
+  It will take time as the model has to subtract noise hundreds of times step by step to generate a single picture.